cil-project/cil/README.md

 Installation (for the version in this repository)
 -----------

+First create a local opam switch and install all dependencies:

+    opam switch create .

-To build and install CIL, you need the OCaml compiler, perl, and [ocamlfind][findlib].
-(Of course, you also need some C compiler, preferably gcc.)
+You also need perl and some C compiler, preferably gcc.

 Run the following commands to build and install CIL: